-4If the current directory is empty, this command displays all the filenames in the first non-empty directory in the default search list.
+&lt;sup>3If the current directory is empty, this command displays all the filenames in the first non-empty directory in the default: search list.

 If you forgot to set "more-mode" and some important program output scrolled off the window, you might still be able to read some of it by retrieving the previous transcript buffer(s).
-See Section 5.5, below.
+See Section 6.6, below.

-5.5.
+6.6.
 Session Transcript Buffers

 The shell keeps a transcript of the session (i.e. user command lines and program output that appeared on a window) in an internal buffer.
-One can peruse this buffer by typing CTRL V and CTRL v to move backwards and forwards, one screenful at a time.
+One can peruse this buffer by typing CTRL V and CTRL v to move backwards and forwards, one windowful at a time.